wardle/clods/README.md

 # Getting started:

 You'll need to install [clojure](https://www.clojure.org) for the best experience but it is possible to run using a pre-built jar.
+See below for information about the jar files.

 # Importing data